 Even though these market flow impacts (separated into appropriate priorities) will not be represented by conventional "tags", the impacts and their desired levels shall be provided to the IDC for current hour and next hour.
-Therefore, the RTO, for the purposes of reallocation, shall be assigned by the NERC IDC a sub-priority (S1 thru S4) to these market flow impacts, using the same parameters as would be used if the impacts were in fact tagged transactions - as detailed in the current version of NERC IRO-006, IDC Reference Document "How the IDC Handles Reallocation".
+Therefore, the RTO, for the purposes of reallocation, shall be assigned by the NERC IDC a sub-priority (S1 thru S4) to these market flow impacts, using the same parameters as would be used if the impacts were in fact tagged transactions as detailed in NERC IRO-006-1, Appendix E "How the IDC Handles Reallocation".
 (See example 1 below).